t-arf/t-arf.github.io/README.md

 ## Project # 3: Data pipelining for effective use of CPU and GPU with Tensorflow and TFDS
 ![Image3](images/etl.jpg)

+### Introduction:
-### INTRODUCTION: In this project, I have parallelized the  various stages of Extract, Transform and Load processes in Tensorflow using the following steps:
+ In this project, I have parallelized the  various stages of Extract, Transform and Load processes in Tensorflow using the following steps:
 1. Parallelize the extraction of the stored TFRecords of the cats_vs_dogs dataset by using the interleave operation.
 2. Parallelize the transformation during the preprocessing of the raw dataset by using the map operation.
 3. Cache the processed dataset in memory by using the cache operation for faster retrieval.
 4. Parallelize the loading of the cached dataset during the training cycle by using the prefetch operation.

-### RESULTS:
+### Results:
 Due to the parallelization of the various stages of the ETL processes, you should see a decrease in training time as compared to the naive approach depicted at beginning of the notebook.

 The code can be found [here](https://github.com/t-arf/TensorFlow-Data-and-Deployment/blob/main/Data-Pipelines-with-TensorFlow-Data-Services/utf-8''TFDS-V2-Week4.ipynb)